ppvg/svg-numbers/README.md

     console.log(str)
     // '10,4.2.333-8'

+Separators (commas and/or spaces) are left out wherever the SVG recommendation allows it.
+If you'd rather have separators everywhere, just use `Array.prototype.join`:

+    var str = numbers.join(', ')
+    console.log(str)
+    // '10, 4.2, .333, -8'

 ### Catching syntax errors

 If a syntax error is found, an error is thrown.
 The valid coordinates up to and until the syntax error are available as `error.partial`: